mihailgaberov/mihail-gaberov.eu/src/pages/how-i-build-chat-app-with-react-and-typescript-part2/index.md

  The same pattern is used for most of the components, exception are only the pages, i.e. the components which play the role of parents for all the inner parts - [ChatPage](https://github.com/mihailgaberov/chat/tree/master/src/components/pages/Chat) and [SettingsPage](https://github.com/mihailgaberov/chat/tree/master/src/components/pages/Settings).

  So, with that said, I think we can see what would be our application structure when we try to "_componentize_" it.
-Here a list of the components I came up:
+Here a list of the components I came up with:

 ![Components](./1.png)